 2. Add egg yolks

-I really recommend to use egg yolks for this recipe.
+I really recommend using egg yolks for this recipe.
 I know adding alcohol to ice cream batter will not only lower its freezing point as well as make the ice cream softer and easier to scoop, but also increase its tendency to melt faster.
-Therefore, using egg yolks in this recipe will help improving the stability of the ice cream and making ice cream creamier, chewier, and denser.
+Therefore, using egg yolks in this recipe will help to improve the stability of the ice cream and making ice cream creamier, chewier, and denser.

 3. Add bourbon little by little